 Council's must produce annual accounts in line with the Accounts and Audit Regulations 2003, as amended 2006 and in a timely fashion on an annual basis.
-The approved AGS will be part of the accounts presented at the Audit Committee meeting on 29 June 2009 for approval..
+The AGS is contained in the Statement of Accounts presented to tonight's meeting.
+Any changes to the AGS as a result of review by Audit Committee will be accommodated in the final pre-audit accounts before they go on deposit for public scrutiny.